 COOKING TIME (INCLUDES PREPARATION TIME): 1 HOUR 10 MINUTES

-- Drizzle peppers in olive oil and salt, and roast for 35 minutes.
+Drizzle the peppers in olive oil and salt, and roast for 35 minutes.

-- After 35 minutes take the peppers out the oven, cover them in tin foil and roast for 25 more minutes.
+After 35 minutes take the peppers out of the oven, cover them in tin foil and roast for 25 more minutes.